-There’s a wide range of outreach opportunities available for you in the Department of Physics at York.
+There’s a wide range of outreach opportunities available for you within Physics at York.
 In this blog post, I’m going to talk about my experience with the Nuclear Physics Masterclasses.

 Outreach work is incredibly exciting – there’s something for everyone, from demonstrating telescopes on the Astrocampus, to constructing an eight-metre-long nuclide chart using 25,000 LEGO bricks!
 You can be working with all ages, from primary school to A level Physics students, as well as the public and families.
 It really is very rewarding to be able to engage a wide range of audiences in physics, and share your passion for science.

-The Department of Physics ran these Masterclasses for Year 12 and 13 Physics students last winter.
+Physics ran these Masterclasses for Year 12 and 13 Physics students last winter.
 The Masterclasses introduced students to key concepts in nuclear physics, as well as its applications in medicine, astrophysics and nuclear fusion.
-Department lecturers and researchers gave online, undergraduate-style lectures, so students got a real taste of what it would be like studying at York.
+Lecturers and researchers gave online, undergraduate-style lectures, so students got a real taste of what it would be like studying at York.

 My role within the Masterclass was to answer questions from students on an online live question forum.
 I worked through all the content for the various modules of the Masterclass so that I was prepared to answer student questions in a written format.
 Even though at the time I was in the third year of my degree, I still learned a lot from going through the content.
 I especially enjoyed learning about all the different applications of nuclear physics – potentially areas I could consider a career in after graduation.